 Don’t Just Take My Word For It

 These are only 5 of the paradigm-shifting lessons I learned from Jon Morrow.
-If I were to really describe everything I’ve learned, I could probably write a small book.
+If I had to describe everything else I’ve learned, I could probably write a book.

-More importantly, taking the course took me step by step through a process of application and practice that is far more valuable than just reading a bunch of tips once and being done with it.
+More importantly, taking his course took me step by step through a process of application and practice that is far more valuable than just reading a bunch of tips once.